 Nominated for seven Academy Awards, The Letter stars Bette Davis in one of her most acclaimed roles.
 She plays Leslie Crosbie, who shoots a man (revealed to be her lover) dead within the opening minutes of the movie.

 What follows is a fascinating yarn in which Leslie successfully argues self-defense.
 Her ulterior motives and manipulative actions throughout make it a performance that holds up to this day.

 It doesn’t sound like Davis’ adulterous, murdering character is likeable, yet she pulls it off.
 The Letter features an exceptional score that feeds into the melodrama of this twisted story.

-3. The Maltese Falcon, 1941 (HBO Max)
+3. The Maltese Falcon, Amazon (1941)